Cutaneous candidiasis is an infection of the skin with a candida fungus.

 - Infection of the nails may cause the nails to become oddly shaped and may cause an infection around the nail.

 - Widespread candidiasis may occur in people with weakened immune systems.

 When to Contact a Medical Professional

 Call for an appointment with your health care provider if you develop symptoms of cutaneous candidiasis.

 Skin infection - fungal; Fungal infection - skin; Skin infection - yeast; Yeast infection - skin; Intertriginous candidiasis; Cutaneous candidiasis

 Kauffman CA. Candidiasis.
 In: Goldman L, Schafer AI, eds.Goldman's Cecil Medicine

-Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.